What is the difference between seminoma and nonseminoma cancer of the testicles - Doctor answers

 The testicles are the two oval male gonads, or reproductive glands, located in the scrotum.
 The seminiferous tubules of the testis are the site of spermatogenesis and its leydig cells secrete testosterone.
 The term testicles is synonymous with testes or gonads.
 The singular form is ...Read more

 - Talk to a doctor online

 - What is the difference between a hernia and testicle cancer?

-- What is seminoma testicular cancer?
+- What is the difference between colon polyps and cancer?

-- What is the difference between cancer and tumor?
+- What is the difference between lung cancer and lung disease?

-- What is difference between stage 2 and grade 2 cancer?
+- What is the difference between prostate and colon cancer?